memory and its disorders

 - Additionally, we hope our studies of the mechanisms underlying extraordinary cognitive function may lead to general treatments for cognitive disorders and to faster recovery after brain injury.

-- Our laboratory is developing strategies to address the growing complexity of the literature.
-For example, we recently developed a free web application to derive maps of causal information from research papers (researchmaps.org) that could be used for integrating and planning experiments.
+- Our laboratory is developing bioinformatic strategies to address the growing complexity of the literature.
+For example, we recently developed a free web application to keep track of causal information in research papers (researchmaps.org).
+The resulting research maps and graphing tools are invaluable for integrating and planning experiments.